urbit/urbit/pkg/arvo/neo/cod/std/src/fil/diary.md

 ## Building on Diary
 * Amend the `+kids` arm so that other apps could create shrubs like `/path/to/diary/<@da>/comments`.
 * Diary takes two pokes: `%put-entry` and `%del-entry`, but only one of these is supported on the frontend.
-Implement a `%dely-entry` poke from the frontend.
+Implement a `%del-entry` poke from the frontend.